History and Tradition

 Inspiring minds for nearly two centuries

 We're proud of our past and confident in our future.
-Founded in 1818, Dalhousie has been delivering an exceptional education for almost 200 years.
+Founded in 1818, Dalhousie has been delivering an exceptional education for 200 years.
 With the addition of our Agricultural Campus in 2012, our reach continues to expand beyond Halifax and into other parts of the province.

 In the early 19th century, George Ramsay, the ninth Earl of Dalhousie and Nova Scotia Lieutenant-Governor at the time, wanted to establish a Halifax college open to all, regardless of class or creed.

 The spoils of war helped fulfill his dream.
 During the War of 1812, Castine, a small port in Maine, was being used as a base by American privateers who harassed ships along the Eastern Seaboard.
 Britain sent a Royal Navy force from Halifax to capture Castine and turn it into a customs port of entry.
 When the war ended, the navy returned to Halifax with the money it had collected as customs duties.
 Lord Dalhousie invested 7,000 pounds of this treasure as an endowment for the college and put aside 3,000 pounds for its construction.
 The earl modeled the fledgling college after the University of Edinburgh, near his Scottish home.

 After the college was founded in 1818, Lord Dalhousie was appointed Governor General of Canada and left Halifax.
 Without his influence, the institution faltered.
 The first instruction was not offered until 1838.
 Its operation was only intermittent and degrees were not awarded for some time.